MilanVlaski/Dynadoro/specification.md

 - I can see images of clocks representing my study and break sessions in a day.
 I can see which date and weekday the clocks belong to.
 When I open a clock, I see an enlarged image, with a big date and weekday at the bottom.

 ## TODO
 - Load Day with StateData.
 A Clock must be created.
-Split Clock into minutes (12 x 60 = 720).
-Lets say Work starts at 00:00 ends at 00:15.
-Minutes from 0 to 15 gotta be filled in a certain color.
-The data becomes "0-25-WORK, 25-30-REST".
+Lets say Work starts at 00:00 ends at 00:25.
+So 0 is the startAngle, and 25 is the arcAngle.
+Rest from 00:25 to 00:30, means 25 is the startAngle and 5 is the arcAngle.
+So we convert the startTime to a startAngle, and the value we check is number of minutes, so instead of 12:45 its 12 * 60 + 45.
+And duration, expressed in minutes, is our arcAngle.
 ---
 - We keep the images and file consistent by loading the file data to memory (creating Days out of collections of StateData and creating images belonging to days).
 - A Day has States, and a Day must have a VisualDay.
 States have start and end time.
 (Based on this you can make an arc.
 Combining the arcs gives you whole picture). (we don't care about a day that doesn't have states, it doesn't get logged).